3ddelano/godot-editor-discord-presence/README.md

 ### Shows what you are doing in the Godot Editor as your Discord presence.

-> Currently supports only Windows
+> Supports Windows, Linux and OSX

 <img alt="Godot3" src="https://img.shields.io/badge/-Godot 3.x-478CBF?style=for-the-badge&logo=godotengine&logoWidth=20&logoColor=white" />
 <br>